Exotic Pets in Nevada: What’s Legal and What’s Not

 Additional requirements include proper drainage systems, heat lamps, and secure access to prevent unauthorized entry.

-Owners must also ensure the enclosure is kept clean and that the alligator is fed appropriately, with young alligators needing fish, rodents, and insects, while adults require larger prey like rabbits and chickens.
+Owners must also ensure that the enclosure is kept clean and that the alligator is fed appropriately— young alligators need fish, rodents, and insects, while adults require larger prey like rabbits and chickens.

 A comprehensive food plan is often required before acquiring an alligator and may be part of the licensing process in states where permits are necessary.